McEazy2700/Geology-Stuff/300level/second-semester/Phy-322-Assignment.md

   * Body-Centered Cubic (BCC)
   * Face-Centered Cubic (FCC)
   * Hexagonal-Closed Packed (HCP)
-8. Give full atomic coordinates of NaCl structure.
+8. 8.
+Give full atomic coordinates of Cesium Chloride (CeCl) structure.
 9. Derive the atomic coordinates of the HCP structure other than the method used in class.
 10. Calculate the atomic packing fraction of
   * Hexagonal Crystal lattice